ConesaLab/courses-SQANTI_verse/README.md

     * It is larger than 2kb **AND** has more than 1 exon
 * **ISM**: Keep if:
     * It is larger than 2kb and shorter than 15kb **AND**
-    * It is catalogued within the "3prime_fragment", "5prime_fragment" or "internal_fragment" subcategories.
+    * It is cataloged within the "3prime_fragment", "5prime_fragment" or "internal_fragment" subcategories.

 ```json
 {